-- Drag the file into the 3D viewport.
+- Drag the .osm file in the \data\ folder into the Viewport.

-- Set the additional options as shown in the following screen shot:
+- Set the additional options as shown in the image below:

 - Click Finish.

-- Accept the suggested coordinate system WGS 1984 UTM Zone 33N.
+- Keep the Scene Coordinate System set to WGS 1984 UTM Zone 33N.

 - Click OK.

-- Rename the graph network layer to OSM_Streets.
+- Rename the graph network layer to OSM_Streets in the Scene Editor.